elizabethjump/qmdtemplate/README.md

 ```

 You should also make sure you have an up to date version of Quarto (the
-program, not the package) installed. you can download it
+program, not the package) installed.
+Download that
 [here](https://quarto.org/docs/blog/posts/2024-11-25-1.6-release/).

 ------------------------------------------------------------------------